shredthaGNAR/list-of-my-starred-repos/README.md

 * [JustAnotherArchivist/snscrape](https://github.com/JustAnotherArchivist/snscrape): A social networking service scraper in Python
 * [Nick-Gottschlich/Social-Amnesia](https://github.com/Nick-Gottschlich/Social-Amnesia): Forget the past.
 Social Amnesia makes sure your social media accounts only show your posts from recent history, not from "that phase" 5 years ago.
 * [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer): API, CLI & Web App for analyzing & finding a person's profile across +1000 social media \ websites
+* [aaronmeder/social-history](https://github.com/aaronmeder/social-history): A quick look into your history on social media.
+Drop in the archives you've downloaded from Facebook and Instagram and see some stats about your time on the networks.
 * [pandrey2003/social-media-profiler](https://github.com/pandrey2003/social-media-profiler): Find information from Twitter, Instagram, LinkedIn and Google Search about a person.
 * [lorey/social-media-profiles-regexs](https://github.com/lorey/social-media-profiles-regexs): :card_index: Extract social media profiles and more with regular expressions
+* [jenzz/social-web-search](https://github.com/jenzz/social-web-search): Search the social web...
+Find people & posts on Twitter, Facebook and Google+.
 * [Greenwolf/social_mapper](https://github.com/Greenwolf/social_mapper): A Social Media Enumeration & Correlation Tool by Jacob Wilkin(Greenwolf)
 * [Ramalingasamy012/SocialRecon](https://github.com/Ramalingasamy012/SocialRecon): This is an Open source intelligence tool and used to gather information about social media and it is also used to find whether the user name found in any of the website.It is used to find GPS location of an image and it also checks whether the email is found or not.
 * [andreafortuna/SocialRecon](https://github.com/andreafortuna/SocialRecon): This is an Open source intelligence tool and used to gather information about social media and it is also used to find whether the user name found in any of the website.It is used to find GPS location of an image and it also checks whether the email is found or not.
 * [makiisthenes/socialScanner](https://github.com/makiisthenes/socialScanner): Will Search Various Platforms to Confirm An Email Exists.
 * [semvis123/Sonitus](https://github.com/semvis123/Sonitus): Noise-control like native, but for non-Apple devices
+* [sowdust/sowdust.github.io](https://github.com/sowdust/sowdust.github.io): Facebook search engine that works after the Graph API has been shut down
 * [cmacrae/spacebar](https://github.com/cmacrae/spacebar): A minimal status bar for macOS.
 Ideal for use with tiling window managers like yabai
 * [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt): :rocket::star: A Zsh prompt for Astronauts
 * [friedPotat0/Spam-Scores](https://github.com/friedPotat0/Spam-Scores): Thunderbird add-on to display spam scores according to mail headers.
 Supports spam/ham score headers of Rspamd and SpamAssassin.
 The add-on adds a column with the overall spam score to the mail list view and shows details of any matched spam/ham rule.